MagicalDevelopersZyosouZone/TMCS/README.md

 # TMCS
-『The Transmission Medium of Consciousness Stream』 An encrypted chatting platform.
+# The Transmission Medium of Consciousness Stream
+# An encrypted chatting platform.